Booyaka101/dynamic-jobs-economy/USER_MANUAL.md

 Notes:
 - Refresh/Invalidate require the player to be online.
 - History limit is clamped between 1 and 100; non-numeric defaults to 10.
 If no entries or file is missing, a friendly message is shown.
 - Economy large-amount confirmation prevents accidental big changes; use `/djeconomy confirm` after the warning.
+Configure behavior via `economy.admin_confirmation.threshold` and `economy.admin_confirmation.expiry_seconds` in `config.yml`, then apply with `/djeconomy reload`.

 #### Tab Completion
 - Admin tab completion is case-insensitive and permission-aware at the root.